RinProject/Rin/docs/utility.md

 ---

 ## Removerole
-Removes a given role from a given person
+Removes a given role from a given person.
 ### Required Permissions
 * Managa Roles